Rizzoli & Isles: Production

 The untitled project was on TNT's development slate as early as March 2008.
 In October 2009, TNT placed a cast-contingent pilot order under the original title, Rizzoli.
 The pilot script was written by Janet Tamaro.
 Angie Harmon was the first actress cast, taking the title role of police detective Jane Rizzoli.
 Sasha Alexander won the role of medical examiner Dr. Maura Isles after auditioning with Harmon.
 Bruce McGill signed as Rizzoli's former partner, Sgt.
 Vince Korsak.
 Lee Thompson Young was cast as her new partner, Barry Frost.
 The role of Rizzoli's younger brother Frankie was filled by Jordan Bridges.
 Lorraine Bracco signed on as Rizzoli's mother, Angela.
 In early 2010, Billy Burke was announced as FBI agent Gabriel Dean.

 In late January 2010, TNT green-lighted the pilot to series with the new title Rizzoli & Isles.
 Ten episodes were ordered and the show premiered on July 12, 2010.
-The series is produced on the Paramount Pictures lot in Hollywood, California.
 Owing to a sponsorship deal between MillerCoors and Turner Broadcasting for the summer 2010 season, the series included product placement for MGD 64, including billboards in the backgrounds of some scenes.
 The first season was additionally sponsored by Vonage.
 After having aired three episodes in 2010, the series was renewed for a second season, which aired from July 11 to December 26, 2011.
 In August 2011, TNT ordered a third season, which aired from June 5 through December 25, 2012.
 On June 29, 2012, TNT ordered a fourth season, which aired from June 25, 2013, through March 18, 2014.
 On December 9, 2014, TNT renewed Rizzoli & Isles for an 18-episode sixth season.

 In August 2013, production on the fourth season was suspended when cast member Lee Thompson Young was found dead at his Los Angeles apartment from a self-inflicted gunshot wound.
 In the second half of the fifth season, a new character, crime scene analyst Nina Holiday, played by Idara Victor, was introduced.
 Series executive producer Jan Nash stated that Nina would not replace Young's character, Frost.
 Instead, the existing characters were given "new dynamics", according to Nash.
 For example, Jane and Korsak work more cases together, and Frankie is more involved in solving cases.

+The show was filmed primarily in Hollywood, Los Angeles at Paramount Pictures studios.